 Injuries in the workplace cost the Australian economy more than $60 billion a year.
 That’s a lot of money for something that could very well be avoided.

 The problem with how a lot of businesses handle injuries in the workplace is that they opt to fix, rather than prevent.
 It’s easy to fix a problem when its injuring your workforce, but harder to identify that problem before it causes an injury.
 In the same way that you service your car to prevent an accident for occurring, you should be servicing your workforce.
 The cost of preventing an injury from happening far outweigh the cost of fixing an injury that has already happened – mostly due to a dramatic reduction in costly worker compensation claims.

 Within the first 12 months of introducing Bodycare’s Onsite Injury Prevention Services to Fuchs Lubricants, the number of workers’ compensation claims for sprains and strains had decreased by 79% which represented a cost saving to the business of over $460,000.
 Similarly, Amcor reported a saving of $338,270 in insurance premiums after utilising Bodycare’s services, and Metcash saw a wage saving to the business of $116,337 at the Victorian DC.

 Onsite Injury Prevention and Physiotherapy

 If reducing premiums, keeping your workers healthy and taking a proactive approach to workplace safety are priorities for you in your organisation, then implementing an onsite early intervention injury prevention and onsite physiotherapy program is an investment that you may wish to consider.

 Having a tailored injury prevention plan that addresses the musculoskeletal injury risks of your organisation can result in significant reductions in LTI’s, MTI’s, Workers Compensation Claims and their associated costs.
-For example, businesses operating in the logistics or manufacturing industries may benefit from having an onsite physiotherapist who can provide early intervention hands on treatment for niggles, aches and pains while also recommending programs and initiative such as functional conditioning programs, pre-shift warm ups, or tailored manual handling training to prevent future injuries from occurring.
+For example, businesses operating in the logistics or manufacturing industries may benefit from having an onsite physiotherapist who can provide early intervention hands on treatment for niggles, aches and pains while also recommending programs and initiative such as functional conditioning programs, functional movement screens, pre-shift warm ups, or tailored manual handling training to prevent future injuries from occurring.